Dolevy97/Trellife/README.md

 # Trellife
-A full-stack web application that replicates the core functionalities of trello app, developed by Yonatan Hershko, Dolev Levy and Jonathan Dolan.
+A full-stack web application that replicates the core functionalities of trello app, developed by Yonatan Hershko, Dolev Levy and Jonathan Dolan, as part of our bootcamp in Coding Academy.

 https://github.com/user-attachments/assets/b56e52a5-0669-4bfd-ba4a-e46e7d00a1a3